csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/07_taylor_for/solution/discussion.md

 #### Vectorized loads, strided for loop

 ![Deviation from row average for vectorized strided kernel](deviation_strided_vectorized.svg "Deviation from row average for vectorized strided kernel")

+Interestingly, the best configuration is on the bottom left - top right diagonal.
+This is somewhat visible on the strided version as well, but more pronounced here.